ArcanaBatch/CABBaGe/README.md

 ____
-* The Feature Extraction, the classification has the problem of high dimensionality of feature space due to the extensive information from genomic data.
-This high dimensionality of feature space is solved by feature selection and feature extraction methods and improves the performance of categorization.
+* The Feature Extractor; classification has the problem of high dimensionality of feature space due to the extensive information from genomic data.
+This high dimensionality of feature space is solved by feature selection and feature extraction methods that improve the performance of categorization.
 The feature selection and feature extraction techniques remove the irrelevant features from the test and reduce the dimensionality of feature space.
-The module accomplishes this task using a statistics test (Chi squared) extracting the most informative genes or genomic regions that make a sample belong to a particular class, the cutoff value for this procedure can be set by the user being the default p-value of 0.90.
+The module accomplishes this task using a statistics test (e.g. Chi squared) extracting the most informative genes or genomic regions that make a sample belong to a particular class.

 ### How to
 ##### **_Note:_  In order for the CABBAGE to resume operation the input format must be comma-separated values (.csv) files**